 Looking at the bar charts, we can see that just using CNN-LSTMs with the word representation underperforms AttRCNN on all five dimensions (even on these instances where overall lifts are highest for DeepPerson).
 Similarly, lifts versus CNN-1, CNN-2, and PersonaBERT are also modest on these instances where DeepPerson as a whole is most dominant.
 Interestingly, adding synsem and concept patterns, the personal embeddings in wlpHAN, and SPDFiT all cause large incremental improvements.
 It is worth noting that the synsem and concept embeddings complement each other.
-Although both have sizable lifts for all five traits, the former is most effective on the conscientiousness and extraversion traits and the latter on agreeableness and openness.
-The results also show that the personal embedding lift is most pronounced compared with PersonaBERT, and we see the SPDFiT moderating "boost" across all five traits, in all four comparisons.
+While both have sizable lifts for all five traits, the former is most effective on the conscientiousness and extraversion traits (green and red bars) and the latter on agreeableness and openness (blue and orange).
+The results also show that the personal embedding lift is most pronounced compared to PersonaBERT, and we see the SPDFiT moderating "boost" across all five traits, in all four comparisons.
 By comparing results on instances most likely driving relative deltas for DeepPerson against four of the best benchmarks, on all five traits, the results underscore how DeepPerson uses representational richness via its three main components to better infer personality digital traces and reduce error rates.